hobinjk/rules-engine/README.md

 # rules-engine
-Things Gateway Rules Engine
+Things Gateway Rules Engine Prototype

 The rules engine takes a list of rules and communicates with the gateway to translate the rules into effects on things.
+This is an early-stage implementation that still needs testing and functionality improvements before it will approach production-ready.

 ## Running the rules engine

-To run the rules engine at this stage, you need to provide a valid JWT in `config/default.js`.
+To run the rules engine at this stage, you need to provide a valid JWT in `static/src/jwt.js`.
 You will also need a gateway configured to allow CORS.
-If this gateway isn't at `localhost:4443` you will have to update `config/default.js` accordingly.
+If this gateway isn't at `https://localhost:4443` you will have to update `config/default.js` accordingly.

-Once you have all of this squared away, the engine can then be run with `node main.js`.
+Once you have all of this squared away, the engine can then be run with `npn start`.

 ## Design